sculpin/sculpin.io/source/documentation/bundles/SculpinPostsBundle.md

 is set to `false`.
 In all other cases, the value is set to `true`.

 The end result is that in the default `dev` environment drafts will be published.
-If `---env=prod` is specified, drafts will not be published.
+If `--env=prod` is specified, drafts will not be published.

 If drafts are set to be published, any Post that is marked as draft will automatically be tagged with the "drafts" tag.